Job titles are meaningless (outside of pay bands), but lets pretend for a minute

-For example, IC Software Engineer tiers (Junior/Senior/Staff/Principal) can be categorized based on what the engineer tends to focus on.
+Here we will bucket IC Software Engineer tiers (Junior/Senior/Staff/Principal) based on what the engineer prefers to focus on.

 The Junior Engineer focuses on learning.

-A junior engineer's priority is going to be on learning.
-This isn't to say an IC ever stops caring about learning, or anybody in life ever stops growing.
+A junior engineer's priority is learning.
+This isn't to say an IC ever stops learning, or really anybody ever stops growing.
 But the reward for putting hours in as a junior is accumulating experience.

 This makes juniors super valuable, especially if they are high performers.
 They are easy to direct, they're inexpensive (relatively), and they generally aren't afraid to work on the nasty stacks.